TO THOSE OF YOU WHO HAVE MADE A DONATION TO THE UNITED WAY OF JOHNSON & WASHINGTON COUNTIES CAMPAIGN FOR THE COMMON GOOD!

-The University of Iowa and United Way of Johnson County have a long-standing partnership that includes access to health and human services; training, education, research, service learning and civic engagement; grant collaboration; disaster preparedness; development and strategies for the 2020 Vision Goals for the Common Good; and the funding of University programs including Rape Victim Advocacy Program, Geriatric and Special Needs Dental Program and collaboration on Healthy Kids: School-Based Health Clinics.
+The University of Iowa and United Way of Johnson & Washington Counties have a long-standing partnership that includes access to health and human services; training, education, research, service learning and civic engagement; grant collaboration; disaster preparedness; development and strategies for the 2020 Vision Goals for the Common Good; and the funding of University programs including Rape Victim Advocacy Program, Geriatric and Special Needs Dental Program and collaboration on Healthy Kids: School-Based Health Clinics.
 Our partnership also includes faculty, staff and student volunteer engagement efforts with Student United Way, the 10,000 Hours Show and the UI Community-based Learning Program.
 The University of Iowa annual campaign for charitable giving is another example of our partnership and commitment to improving lives in our community.

 For many people in Johnson County, the basic ingredients for a good quality of life are increasingly beyond reach.
 Six percent of families are living in poverty, including 3,100 children in our community.
 There are significant preparation gaps for children and youth to succeed in school and be ready for work and life.
 And health behaviors and limitations in accessing health care pose both short and long-term risks for serious health conditions.
 Our community cannot accept these conditions, and we must work together across sectors to change them.
-Your support for the United Way of Johnson County is an investment in this change.
+Your support for the United Way of Johnson & Washington Counties is an investment in this change.

 Education: Improve success for children and youth by decreasing the preparation gaps by 1/3 for school, post-high school education and work, so more kids are: